s3440468/ArithmeticParser/imagene/arithmeticParser/README.txt

 	ArithmeticNode.blueOperation(xPixel, yPixel) - carries out the contained arithmetic on either the red, green or blue values of the passed X and Y objects.
 Returns a double value containing colour data.

-The colour values used in this code range from 0 to 255.

 HOW TO USE - PIXEL NODE
 -----------------------